thisisthedave/tasknotes/docs/features/filtering-and-views.md

 ## Saved Views

-Saved views store complete filter configurations for quick access.
+Saved views store complete filter configurations and view-specific options for quick access.
+This includes not only filters, sorting, and grouping, but also view-specific display preferences.

+### What Gets Saved

+When you save a view, the following state is preserved:
+- **Filter Configuration**: All filter conditions, groups, and logic
+- **Sorting**: Selected sort criteria and direction
+- **Grouping**: Chosen grouping method
+- **View Options**: View-specific display preferences such as:
+  - **Agenda View**: "Show overdue on today" and "Show notes" toggles
+  - **Advanced Calendar**: Display options for scheduled tasks, due dates, timeblocks, recurring tasks, ICS events, and time entries

 ### Saving Views
 1. Configure your desired filters, sorting, and grouping
+2. Set any view-specific options (toggles, display preferences)
-2. Click the "Save View" button
+3. Click the "Save View" button
-3. Enter a name for the view
+4. Enter a name for the view
-4. The view is saved and appears in the dropdown
+5. The complete view state is saved and appears in the dropdown

 ### Loading Views
 1. Click the saved views dropdown
 2. Select a view name
-3. The complete configuration (filters, sorting, grouping) is applied
+3. The complete configuration is applied, including:
+   - Filter conditions and structure
+   - Sorting and grouping settings
+   - View-specific display options

 ### Managing Views
 - **Load**: Apply a saved view configuration